JonJagger/cyber-dojo/readme.txt

 Adding a new exercise
 ==========================
+1. Create a new sub-directory under cyberdojo/filesets/exercise/
+  Example: cyberdojo/filesets/exercise/FizzBuzz
-Create a new sub-directory under cyberdojo/filesets/exercise/ For example: cyberdojo/filesets/exercise/FizzBuzz Create a text file called instructions in this directory.
+2. Create a text file called instructions in this directory.
-  For example: cyberdojo/filesets/exercise/FizzBuzz/instructions
+  Example: cyberdojo/filesets/exercise/FizzBuzz/instructions

 Adding a new language